-- If it’s your first charter, pick a well-established company with an extensive network of bases and a varied international fleet.
+- If it’s your first charter, pick a well-established company – such as Princess Yacht Charter with an extensive network of bases and a varied international fleet.

 - For reliable support, choose a company that guarantees to be available for advice and assistance 24 hours a day.